False Alarm Rates in Detecting Gravitational Wave Lensing from Astrophysical Coincidences: Insights with Model-Independent Technique GLANCE: Discussions and future prospects

 \section{Discussions and future prospects}

 An unlensed GW can be very similar to another unlensed GW due to Poissonian chance coincidence arising in the population of merging BBHs.
 Since inferred the GW source properties (except the source distance and coalescence phase) are not changed by lensing, two such events can appear as strongly-lensed pairs, and the pair poses as false lensing alarms.
-In this work, we focus on the calculation of the number of such false lensing pairs, which is essential to claim a detection, using model-independent cross-correlation approach.
-We chose a observationally-motivated merging BBH population and estimated the pair of events that have overlaps in their sky-localizations.
+In this work, we focus on the calculation of the number of such false lensing pairs, which is essential to claim a detection, using a model-independent cross-correlation approach.
+We chose an observationally motivated merging BBH population and estimated the pair of events that have overlaps in their sky-localizations.
 We correlate those sky-overlapping event pairs and calculate their lensing SNR.
-We consider any event pair as false lensing pairs if their lensing SNR is at least 3, implying a $3\sigma$ deviation of their strain correlation away from noise.
-However, we observe that no GW event pair was showing up above a lensing SNR $\geq 2$.
+We consider any pair of events as false lensing pairs if their lensing SNR is at least 3, implying a deviation by $3\sigma$ of their strain correlation away from noise.
+However, we observe that no pair of GW events showed up above a lensing SNR $\geq 2$.
 The FPP decreases with increasing threshold lensing SNR, implying the rarity of strongly correlated events.
 The work also explores the scopes for detection given a delay-time between the arrival of two events.
-We find that the high magnifications and short delay-times to be ideal for strong lensing detection.
-This region corresponds to the low chance coincidences of similar GW events arising from the astrophysical population of merging BBHs.
-We find that a cross-correlation based technique like \texttt{GLANCE} produces $0.01\%$ false alarms at 1.5$\sigma$, with no event pairs lying above $2\sigma$.
+We find that the high magnifications and short delay-times are ideal for GO-lensing detection.
+This region corresponds to the low chance-coincidence of similar GW events arising from the astrophysical population of merging BBHs.
+We find that a cross-correlation-based technique like \texttt{GLANCE} produces $0.01\%$ false alarms at 1.5$\sigma$, with no event pairs above $2\sigma$.
 This indicates a very high rejection probability for the events to qualify as lensed, providing future opportunities for a robust lensing detection.
 We also qualitatively explore the effects of higher BBH merger rate along with different populations-driven effects and how that can act as producing more/less lensing contaminants.
 We showed the performance of the technique in detecting lensed GW images through the ROC curve.
 It demonstrated that in terms of effectiveness \texttt{GLANCE} (AUC = 0.997) is very close to an ideal lensing finder (AUC = 1.000).